-Student group Highest priority needs English learners Designated and integrated English language development (ELD) for all English learners during distance learning and the transition back to in-person instruction.
+Student group Highest priority needs English learners The needs of English learners include: The needs of English learners include: Designated and integrated English language development (ELD) for all English learners during distance learning and the transition back to in-person instruction.
 Increased social and emotional support and wraparound services for immigrant students who may be facing additional hardships during the pandemic.
-Formative assessments, observations, and local data to determine instructional levels for all typologies of students who are English learners (students with interrupted education, long-term English learners, newcomers, English learners with disabilities, etc.) Access to reliable technology, including devices, broadband, and connectivity Development and support of English Learner Advisory Councils at school sites and the District English Learner Advisory Councils at the LEA level in order to promote and encourage parent and family participation.
-Children with disabilities The needs of students with disabilities include: • Targeted support to meet learning goals potentially delayed by COVID-19 • Appropriate services that continue to support Individualized Education Program Plans, including a robust system of assessment and progress monitoring Students experiencing homelessness The needs of homeless students include: Academic, social and emotional programs, and mental health supports Outreach to identify families experiencing homelessness and ensuring families self-identify as experiencing homelessness in order to connect them with additional resources Ensuring student attendance and academic learning engagement in an effort to support learning acceleration.
+Formative assessments, observations, and local data to determine instructional levels for all typologies of students who are English learners (students with interrupted education, long-term English learners, newcomers, English learners with disabilities, etc.) Access to reliable technology, including devices, broadband, and connectivity Development and support of English Learner Advisory Councils at school sites and the District English Learner Advisory Councils at school sites and the LEA level in order to promote and encourage parent and family participation.
+Children with The needs of students with disabilities include: disabilities Targeted support to meet learning goals potentially delayed by COVID-19 Appropriate services that continue to support Individualized Education Program Plans, including a robust system of assessment and progress monitoring Students experiencing The needs of homeless students include: homelessness Academic, social and emotional programs, and mental health supports Outreach to identify families experiencing homelessness and ensuring families self-identify as experiencing homelessness in order to connect them with additional resources Ensuring student attendance and academic learning engagement in an effort to support learning acceleration.
 Access to stable housing and stable food sources for families

-Student group Highest priority needs Children and youth in The needs of students in foster care include: foster care Intentional, scheduled communication to reengage them in school Targeted interventions to address learning acceleration Community partnerships and collaborations to re- evaluate policies and strategies for youth in care Migratory students The needs of migratory students include: More professional learning opportunities for teachers to review data to identify specific gaps in knowledge and skills Greater coordination with districts to ensure migratory student needs are being met Designated and integrated ELD for all migratory English learners during distance learning and the transition back to in-person instruction An increase in the number of case managers and/or counselors to advise migratory students who are at risk of failing or dropping out Connection of students to services, such as credit accrual services, that address their academic and nonacademic needs and monitor student achievement Face masks, gloves, and cleaning supplies Reliable internet connectivity and devices Support for homelessness and food insecurity Other groups of students identified by The needs of youth involved in the criminal justice system include: the State (e.g., youth involved in the criminal Access to a variety of learning platforms, include online, in-person, or hybrid models justice system, Reliable digital devices and connectivity students who have Restorative justice and mental health supports to missed the most in- address bullying and stigmatization related to racial person instruction and ethnic subgroups and gender identification during the 2019-20 and 2020-21 school California's LGBTQIA students face many challenges years, students who including lack of self-worth, bullying, and isolation, which did not consistently COVID-19 exacerbated. participate in remote instruction when offered during school building closures, LGBTQ+ students)
+Student group Highest priority needs Children and youth in The needs of students in foster care include: foster care Intentional, scheduled communication to reengage them in school Targeted interventions to address learning acceleration Community partnerships and collaborations to re- evaluate policies and strategies for youth in care Migratory students The needs of migratory students include: Migratory students More professional learning opportunities for teachers to review data to identify specific gaps in knowledge and skills Greater coordination with districts to ensure migratory student needs are being met Designated and integrated ELD for all migratory English learners during distance learning and the transition back to in-person instruction An increase in the number of case managers and/or counselors to advise migratory students who are at risk of failing or dropping out Connection of students to services, such as credit accrual services, that address their academic and nonacademic needs and monitor student achievement Face masks, gloves, and cleaning supplies Reliable internet connectivity and devices Support for homelessness and food insecurity Other groups of The needs of youth involved in the criminal justice system include: students identified by the State (e.g., youth involved in the criminal Access to a variety of learning platforms, include online, in-person, or hybrid models justice system, Reliable digital devices and connectivity students who have missed the most in- person instruction during the 2019-20 • Restorative justice and mental health supports to address bullying and stigmatization related to racial and ethnic subgroups and gender identification and 2020-21 school years, students who did not consistently participate in remote California's LGBTQIA students face many challenges including lack of self-worth, bullying, and isolation, which COVID-19 exacerbated. instruction when offered during school building closures, LGBTQ+ students)